 Enjoy the view from the top of the St. Michiel's mountain and take a rest if necessary.

 From the top you take the same path down for the first few meters till you reach a fork in the path; there you go right.
 This path leads to the shore of the saliña where you turn left to go back to the car.
 Also now you have to follow the shore line and if it is too muddy close to the shore look for an alternative path more in the back.

 This will bring you back at the car.

 Hike around the lagoon of Jan Thiel.
 The first part of the hike is through Parke Sorsaka to the area near the Jan Thiel lagoon.
 From there the hike continues mostly close to the shore of the lagoon in a counter clockwise direction.
 The last part is once again through Parke Sorsaka

 Highlights of this hike

 Hike from Kokomo Beach / Vaersenbay to Boka Sami and back over the Seru Sami.
 Alternative start and endpoint is Boka Sami; the description is for the starting point at Kokomo Beach / Vaersenbay.

 Highlights of this hike:

 ATTENTION: this is a challenging hike.
 You should have a good physical condition; also you should have some climbing skills and not have fear of heights.
-The hike is not suitable for kids.
+The hike is less suitable for kids.